Early May Bank Holiday

 History and Background

 The Early May Bank Holiday joins two long-standing traditions, May Day and International Workers’ Day.
-For centuries, people have welcomed the first of May as the start of spring, a time of new life and fresh beginnings.
-Later, the day also came to stand for the dignity and rights of workers.
+The first of May has been celebrated by people for centuries because they consider it the beginning of spring, which brings new life and fresh beginnings.
+The day later developed into a symbol that represented the dignity and rights of workers.

 Traditional ceremonies

 Some areas also celebrate the “Jack in the Green Festival”.
 People decorate themselves with green leaves and flowers and parade through the streets.
-This tradition is reminiscent of old rural culture.
-People also decorate their homes with flowers and attend local fairs.
+This tradition is a reflection of traditional rural customs.
+People decorate their homes with flowers to attend nearby fairs.
 Food stalls stand up, and children participate in various games.

 Social and family importance